Your procedure information

 What will happen during the procedure?

 The nurse will take you through to the procedure room where you will be able to ask any final questions.
-If you have any dentures you will be asked to remove them.
+If you have any dentures, you will be asked to remove them.
 Any remaining teeth will be protected by a small plastic mouth guard which will be inserted into your mouth, just before the examination commences.

 A local anaesthetic will be sprayed on to the back of your throat.
 It works quickly and will make your tongue and throat feel numb.

-You will be asked to lie on your left side and a probe will be placed on your finger to monitor your oxygen levels.
-You will receive oxygen through the nose and if you are having sedation it will be given into the cannula in your vein.
+You will be asked to lie on your left side, and a probe will be placed on your finger to monitor your oxygen levels.
+You will receive oxygen through the nose and if you are having sedation, it will be given into the cannula in your vein.

 Any saliva or other secretions produced during the procedure will be removed using a small suction tube, rather like the one used at the dentist.

 The endoscopist will pass the gastroscope into your mouth, down your oesophagus, into your stomach and then into your duodenum.
-Your wind pipe is deliberately avoided so you will be able to breathe normally throughout.
+Your windpipe is deliberately avoided so you will be able to breathe normally throughout.

 What will happen after the procedure?